noeltock/hammy/readme.txt

 When activated, the `<img>` tag is replaced by the `<picture>` tag, and the alternate image sizes are provided in a way that only jQuery can access/load.
 If jQuery isn't available, it falls back to the regular image you had there in the first place.

-It also takes on any classes or alternate titles that were previously on the image tag.
+It also takes on any classes or alternate titles from the original image.
 It does not make any changes to your database (i.e. content or images that you already have remain untouched).

 = What else do I need to know? =

 * Supports Retina
 * Uses WordPress 3.5 Image Code (no external dependency)
 * You need to be willing to **spend a few minutes configuring and playing with the breakpoints and choosing the correct parent container** to get it right.
-* Hammy filters the output every single time, so while it's not the end of the world, caching is never a bad idea.
+* Hammy filters the output every single time, but only needs to generate a resized image once.

 = Updates =